How Bankruptcy Affects Foreclosure Via The Automatic Stay

 Bankruptcy can stop the foreclosure sale once filed.
 The bankruptcy code provides for an automatic stay once the bankruptcy is filed which stops the banks from continuing with the foreclosure sale while the bankruptcy case is pending.
-We can help you save your home from foreclosure.
+At the Law Office of Seni Popat, P.C. our Queens foreclosure defense lawyer can help you save your home from foreclosure.

 Contact our offices at (718) 340-3385 if you or someone you know is facing foreclosure and may need to file for bankruptcy.
-Our Queens bankruptcy attorneys are ready to answer your questions during a free case evaluation.
+Our foreclosure defense attorneys in Queens are ready to help during a free case evaluation.